 The duration of the trip to Colombo from the airport is 1 hour

-Colombo – Colombo is one of the places that very popular for Sri Lanka day outings.
+Colombo – Colombo is one of the places that are very popular for Sri Lanka day outings.
 The cosmopolitan & commercial capital city of Sri Lanka – has been strongly influenced by many cultures and religions.
-Colombo was visited by foreign merchants’ way back in 6th century AD and many ships from Greek, Mesopotamia, Arab, China, India and many other countries called on to the harbour in order to sell their goods and collect essential items required for their journey.
+Colombo was visited by foreign merchants way back in the 6th century AD and many ships from Greek, Mesopotamia, Arab, China, India and many other countries called on the harbour in order to sell their goods and collect essential items required for their journey.

-Today Colombo is a cultural melting pot with a dozen ethnic groups and any religious groups.
+Today Colombo is a cultural melting pot with a dozen ethnic groups and religious groups.

-What’s special: Kaiman gate, Wolvendaal Church, Old Fort, Parliament and Gangarama temple is the most prominent tourist sites in Colombo.
+What’s special: Kaiman gate, Wolvendaal Church, Old Fort, Parliament and Gangarama temple are the most prominent tourist sites in Colombo.

 For a walk through the city’s culture: venturing on a Colombo walking tour is the best way of exploring the city of Colombo.
-Usually, most Historical tours of Sri Lanka includes Colombo and travellers visit places such as Gangarama temple, Fort, Pettah, Parliament, Viharamahadevi and townhall.
-A large number of museums, galleries, cultural centres, theatres and various food outlets together makes Colombo one of the best places of Sri Lankan cultural heritage.
+Usually, most Historical tours of Sri Lanka include Colombo and travellers visit places such as Gangarama temple, Fort, Pettah, Parliament, Viharamahadevi and town hall.
+A large number of museums, galleries, cultural centres, theatres and various food outlets together make Colombo one of the best places of Sri Lankan cultural heritage.